dilanx/support.dilanxd.com/docs/paper/develop/index.md

 ## Getting started

 No matter what you're using the APIs for, self registration is not currently supported.
-Send an email to [support@dilanxd.com](mailto:support@dilanxd.com?subject=Paper%20Developer%20API%20Request) with what you're looking to use the API for and I'll get back to you with relevant instructions.
+Submit an [API Usage Request](https://forms.dilanxd.com/paper-support?t=API+Usage+Request) with what you're looking to use the API for and I'll get back to you with relevant instructions.

 Find relevant documentation here: